 - Follow the site rules, Pool Bridge Farm staff are really helpful.

-Booking Pool Bridge Farm
+Why you’ll love Pool Bridge Farm York

 So if you’re looking for something different to do near York, I’d say grab a friend, pack your swimmers, and give Pool Bridge Farm a try.
 It’s fun, refreshing, and a little bit addictive.